rsdn/CodeJam/NuGet/Readme.txt

 * Enumerable.SelectMany overload with Fn<T>.Self as selector
 * NullableHelper.GetValueOrDefault method with default value factory
 * ToByteSizeString overloads for Int32
-* Fix resharper markup in Code class
+* Fix Resharper markup in Code class
 * Fixes and code cleanup

 What's new in 1.1.0-beta3